Skip to main content

 • Over-communicating causes distraction and hinders focus.

 • Overly long tutorials cause players to become impatient and can really harm your game’s new user funnel metrics.
-Keep it short and minimize friction to get the player into their first match as soon as possible!
+Keep it short and minimize friction to get the player into their first match as soon as possible.
+You can always use Progression data to track on what the player has or has not seen, and so show additional quick tutorial pop-ups in later sessions as needed.

 • When crafting an interactive tutorial, be extra careful not to introduce bugs, confusing steps, or actions that are difficult for players to execute.